isiezb/myTeacher/DEBUGGING.md

 ### Issue: Component not found
 **Solution**: Ensure the component is imported in the HTML file or by a parent component, and that the custom element name matches the registration.

+### Issue: Duplicate component registration
+**Solution**: Add guards around all `customElements.define()` calls to prevent attempting to register the same component multiple times.
+The `fix_duplicate_registrations.js` script adds these guards automatically.

 ### Issue: Supabase credential errors
 **Solution**: The application gracefully handles missing Supabase credentials by using mock data, so these errors are not critical for basic functionality.

 ## Testing After Fixes

-After applying these fixes, the application should load without module resolution errors.
+After applying these fixes, the application should load without module resolution errors or duplicate registration errors.
 The component structure has been audited for proper registration and dependency management.

 ## Future Improvements

 1. Create a proper build/bundling system to avoid runtime dependency issues
 2. Implement a component testing framework to catch problems before runtime
 3. Add automatic code quality checks as part of the CI/CD process
+4. Consider using a module bundler like Rollup or Webpack to handle dependencies more reliably